mike-north/ember-qunit-snapshots/README.md

 [![Build Status](https://travis-ci.org/mike-north/ember-qunit-snapshots.svg?branch=master)](https://travis-ci.org/mike-north/ember-qunit-snapshots)
 [![Version](https://img.shields.io/npm/v/ember-qunit-snapshots.svg)](https://www.npmjs.com/package/ember-qunit-snapshots)

-## READ THIS FIRST - The pitfalls of snapshot testing - READ THIS FIRST
+## READ THIS FIRST: The pitfalls of snapshot testing

 For a certain _narrow_ subset of software tests, a lot of time can be saved by asserting against a known value that was obtained at runtime called a "snapshot".
 However, there are MANY pitfalls involved with relying heavily on _only_ snapshot tests for release confidence.
 [Justin Searls articulates many of these issues well](https://twitter.com/searls/status/919594505938112512)